zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ Comprehensive logging system and log viewer

 ### Recently Completed
+- ✅ Implemented a loading screen for resource-intensive operations with console-style animation
+- ✅ Created a dynamic message provider system for flexible loading screen content
+- ✅ Added background loading of Datasworn data with proper coordination
+- ✅ Implemented minimum loading time enforcement for better user experience
+- ✅ Added "System ready." message that only appears when loading is complete
 - ✅ Restructured the Location Graph System into a more modular and maintainable architecture
 - ✅ Created specialized components for the location system:
   - ✅ LocationService: Service for location operations